 - Canoeing around Maligne Lake

-What you will need is to purchase a backcountry permit for 9,80 CAD per night online or in the Visitor Centre (a bit more if reserved by phone).
 If youβre planning one of the above-mentioned treks, book your campground as early as possible because they go fast.
-The reservation opens in late January and most of the campgrounds for the summer weekends are booked that day.
+The reservation opens in March and most of the campgrounds for the summer weekends are booked that day.
 You can book them online here.

 Many of the backcountry campgrounds are maintained which means they will have food storage cables or bear poles where you need to store all your food so it doesnβt attract wildlife.